 Serious tractor-trailer crash on Highway 11 in Oro-Medonte

-A serious crash involving a tractor-trailer closed Highway 11 north of Line 14 in Oro-Medonte shortly after 6:30 a.m.
-Monday morning.
+Police closed a section of Highway 11 north of Line 14 in Oro-Medonte shortly after 6:30 Monday morning for a serious collision involving a tractor-trailer.

-All southbound lanes are currently closed, and northbound lanes are reduced to a single lane.

 One person was taken to Royal Victoria Regional Health Centre and is expected to be air-lifted to Toronto via ORNGE, said Oro-Medonte Fire Chief Hugh Murray.